Make a Donation

 The Baltimore Choral Arts Society is a nonprofit arts organization, which relies on the encouragement and support of the community to sustain our performances, broadcasts, and educational programming.

 We invite you to become part of our vibrant organization by participating in our growth and success with a financial contribution.

 Ways to Contribute

 Planned Giving/Legacy Circle - A legacy gift may be as simple as naming Baltimore Choral Arts Society as a beneficiary in your will or in your IRA.
-Or you may want to take advantage of a planned giving program which cab be advantageious to both donor and Choral Arts.
+Or you may want to make use of a planned giving program which can be advantageous to both donor and Choral Arts.
 We would be delighted to provide you with information about ways you can make a legacy gift to Baltimore Choral Arts.

 Please contact Executive Director Linda Moxley at 410-523-7070 for information on any of these opportunities.

 We would welcome your tax-deductible gift, sent to:

 You may also make your tax-deductible gift online.

 A copy of our current financial statement is available upon request by contacting Baltimore Choral Arts Society at 1316 Park Avenue; Baltimore, MD 21217.
 Documents and information submitted to the State of Maryland under the Maryland Charitable Solicitations Act are available from the Office of the Secretary of State for the cost of copying and postage.